intel-lab-lkp/linux/Documentation/admin-guide/media/visl.rst

   visl_dprintk_frame_start, visl_dprintk_nframes, but controls the dumping of buffer data through debugfs instead.

+- stable_output: Limit the information written on each output frame to make sure that, for a given input, the output frames are always exactly the same.
+  This is useful for automated tests to check that output frames are correct.

 What is the default use case for this driver?
 ---------------------------------------------